 Exeter Novel Prize

-It costs £18 to enter and for a nominal extra fee you can also get an appraisal to help you move forward with your work if you don’t win.
+It costs £20 to enter and for an extra fee you can also get an appraisal to help you move forward with your work if you don’t win.

 Exeter Writers has proudly sponsored the first prize of the Exeter Novel Prize since 2013 and will continue to do so for as long as we are able.